-Construction of new land for a railyard for the TIJIT would have substantial biological impacts that would require the use of mitigation credits that the LAHD does not possess.
-Furthermore, a rail simulation study commissioned by the LAHD (Parsons, 2006) concluded that the TIJIT landfill and LAXT intermodal railyard concepts (and the Pier S concept) are infeasible because of the impossibility of handling the resultant train volumes over the amount of additional trackage that could be built to connect Terminal Island to the Alameda Corridor.
-Accordingly, this alternative was rejected on the basis of the unavailability, to the LAHD, of mitigation credits for the necessary fill and the incompatibility of another major intermodal facility with the rail infrastructure on Terminal Island.
+Construction of new land for a railyard for the TIJIT would have substantial biological impacts and require the use of mitigation credits that the LAHD does not possess.
+Accordingly, this alternative was rejected on the basis of its incompatibility with the Clean Water Act and the unavailability, to the LAHD, of mitigation credits for the necessary fill.